 While buyers can search for an apartment on their own, professional help is often imperative.

-Whether you’re a first-time buyer or a seasoned one, listing your top priorities can help an agent narrow down the options.
+Whether you’re a first-time homebuyer or a seasoned one, listing your top priorities can help an agent narrow down the options.
 Examples of things that could be important to you:

 • Proximity to work or school